American Fortune M&A Process

 Confidentiality in a business sale and acquisition needs to be incorporated into each part of the merger and acquisition process.
 Information needs to be carefully shared on a piecemeal basis and only after the recipient has met the appropriate qualifications and is found to be worthy to receive confidential information.
 Each step of the Merger and Acquisition Process needs to have protective systems in place to maintain and protect confidentiality.
 Without strict confidentiality controls, information will leak to competitors, employees, customers, and suppliers causing harm to the business being marketed for sale.

-Defining Goals, Options and Exit Strategies in the Merger and Acquisition Process
+Defining Goals, Options and Exit Strategies in the M&A Process

 Wide arrays of process options are available when structuring a confidential sale of a business.
 It is important for the business owner to carefully evaluate goals, options and selling requirements.
 Additionally, it is very important for the business owner to understand how the market (buyers) view value and how they evaluate and critique a business for sale.
 The business owner needs to consider some of the following key matters in the merger and acquisition process: